bbuck/PongTutorial/README.md

 unarchive whichever format you downloaded and put the unarchived folder into your projects folder, you might want to rename it from `PongTutorial-<release>` to just `PongTutorial` or any other name you wish to use.

+## Additional Note

+This is a Unity project that is using a source control management (SCM) tool (`git`).
+If you're setting up a different project to use a SCM tool then you need to make sure the project is configured to easily integrate with the tool.
+To do this, click Edit > Project Settings > Editor and make sure that the **Mode** under **Version Control** is set to _Visible Meta Files_ as well as the **Mode** for **Asset Serialization** set to _Force Text_.
+SCM tools do not handle binary files very well when they've been modified in two different places so using text is the best approach to making the project play nice with the tool to prevent any unecessary problems.